regl-project/regl/README.md

 regl has no dependencies, so setting it up is pretty easy

 #### Live editing
-To try out regl right away, you can use [RequireBin](http://requirebin.com/) (recommended) or [codepen](http://codepen.io/) if you are more familiar that environment.
+To try out regl right away, you can use [RequireBin](http://requirebin.com/) or [codepen](http://codepen.io/).
 The following links should help get you started:

 * requirebin
 * codepen

 #### npm
-The easiest way to use `regl` is via [npm](http://npmjs.com).
+The easiest way to use `regl` in a project is via [npm](http://npmjs.com).
 Once you have node set up, you can install and use `regl` in your project using the following command:

 ```sh
 npm i -S regl